dehydrated-io/dehydrated/README.md

 ![](docs/logo.jpg)

 *Note: This project was renamed from letsencrypt.sh because the original name was violating Let's Encrypts trademark policy.
 I know that this results in quite a lot of installations failing but I didn't have a choice...
 For now there is a wrapper script for compatibility with old config locations and symlinks, but it will be removed in a few weeks.*

-This is a client for signing certificates with an ACME-server (currently only provided by letsencrypt) implemented as a relatively simple bash-script.
+This is a client for signing certificates with an ACME-server (currently only provided by Let's Encrypt) implemented as a relatively simple bash-script.

 It uses the `openssl` utility for everything related to actually handling keys and certificates, so you need to have that installed.

-Other dependencies are: curl, sed, grep, mktemp (all found on almost any system, curl being the only exception)
+Other dependencies are: cURL, sed, grep, mktemp (all found on almost any system, cURL being the only exception)

 Current features:
 - Signing of a list of domains